Silvers Neomax Coilovers Review

 The nice thing about this is they come out of the box preloaded.
 You don’t have to adjust them.
 A lot of coilovers I was looking at say to reset the preload.
 Thankfully, Silvers Neomax coilovers are already preloaded.

 Their two-way coilovers are some of the most hyped coilovers they’re currently marketing.
 The two-way coilover allows you to adjust the compression and the rebound of the dampening of the shock independently of one another.
-So that’s really good for a track car, and it’s pretty apparent that a streetcar could also benefit from it.
+So that’s good for a track car, and a streetcar could also benefit from it.

 Ride Quality